oconnellryan/oconnellryan.github.io/research/ufc-judging.md

 <br style="clear:both" />

 #### Individual Judge Biases:
-After the glm models were created, I was able to use these to indetify individual judges' scoring biases.
-In order to do this, a subset of the data was created for each judge to be examined.
-I then repeated this process for each of the judges:
+After building the GLM models, I used them to identify individual judges' scoring tendencies by subsetting the data for each judge.
+I repeated this process for each of the judge data subsets:
  1. Rounds where the two judges not being examined had different scores were dropped and two new winner variables were created for each round:
     - Winner<sub>j</sub> indicates who the selected judge had winning the round, and
-    - Rating<sub>nj</sub> is the winner selected by the other two judges
+    - Winner<sub>nj</sub> is the winner selected by the other two judges
  3. These new variables were used to create two models for each judge:
     - The judge model was fitted using the Winner<sub>j</sub> variable
     - The non-judge model fitted using the Winner<sub>nj</sub> variable